 Give the Quarter Overview page included at the front of the Strong Kids at Home papers to each students' parents.
-For your convenience, the Quarter Overview is also on the resource CD.
+For your convenience, the Quarter Overview is also available for download.
 Feel free to send it to the students' parents electronically.